Tri-Cities – Yakima River Delta Enhancement Project & Yakima Delta Assessment

 Fisheries: Yakima Basin fisheries will be enhanced, especially near the mouth of the Yakima River, in the Tri-Cities, and points upstream.
 New salmon fishing opportunities will potentially be created.

 Partnerships: Yakima River Delta Enhancement Project participants are working with Stakeholders and the community to develop a solution that allows flow around the island, improves water quality, provides recreational access and opportunities, and protects existing boat moorage and launch sites.

-The work is detailed in a final report entitled Bateman Island Causeway Modification Conceptual Design Report.
+Additional technical information, including several years of environmental assessment, is available in a detailed report titled the Bateman Island Causeway Modification Conceptual Design Report.
 The executive summary is here.
-For a copy of the full report, contact firstname.lastname@example.org.
+For additional questions, contact email@example.com or at (509) 840-5600.